gunnarahlberg/elm-faq/index.md

 The core [Dict](http://package.elm-lang.org/packages/elm-lang/core/latest/Dict) package provides a dictionary mapping unique keys to values.
 There are some restrictions on key value types; in particular, records cannot be keys.

+### Why does my app fail immediately with a console error of "Uncaught TypeError: Cannot read property 'appendChild' of null"?

+Make sure that you are calling Elm's javascript `embed` function *after* the referenced container has been defined in the HTML file.

+Similarly, Elm's `fullscreen` function should be called only after the page body has started.

+Good practice is to call `embed` or `fullscreen` at the end of the document body.

 ## Footnotes